PowerShell/PowerShellEditorServices/CONTRIBUTING.md

   If the reviewers ask you to make changes, make them as a new commit to your branch and push them so that they are made available for a final review pass.
 Do not rebase the fixes just yet so that the commit hash changes don't upset GitHub's pull request UI.

 - **If necessary, do a final rebase**

   Once your final changes have been accepted, we may ask you to do a final rebase to have your commits so that they follow our commit guidelines.
 If specific guidance is given, please follow it when rebasing your commits.
-Once you do your final push and we see the AppVeyor build pass, we will merge your changes!
+Once you do your final push and we see the Azure DevOps build pass, we will merge your changes!

 ### Security Reporting

 If you believe that there is a security vulnerability in the PowerShell extension for VSCode,